-Sápmi Nature Camp is a personal, sustainable and small-scale camp that offers Sami glamping, hosted close to nature accommodation in Laponia World Heritage Area, outside the small towns Gällivare and Jokkmokk, above the Arctic Circle.
+Sápmi Nature Camp is a personal, sustainable and small-scale camp that offers Sami glamping, hosted in close to nature accommodation in the Laponia World Heritage Area, between the towns of Gällivare and Jokkmokk, above the Arctic Circle.

 Because this is a small-scale, sustainable business, it is only between 2-10 guests here at the same time.
 This is far from a large-scale resort or impersonal mass tourism.
 Sami glamping in our way is personal, comfortable and an authentic Sámi experience.
 Here you keep the fire burning with birch wood in the stove and the lighting comes from solar panels, candles and kerosene lanterns.

 The standard lavvu tents (that looks like a tepee) have wooden floors, are furnished with comfortable double beds, stoves and cosy furnishings inspired by nature and the Sami culture.
 These tents share facilities such as shower, sauna and incineration toilet within the camp.
 At night, a powerful automatic stove heats your room so you can sleep all night – regardless of the outdoor temperature.

 Brand new deluxe lavvus are ready for guests from Oct 2022.
 These lavvus differ from the standard tents as they have been designed exclusively for Sápmi Nature Camp.
 The Lavvu sits atop a significantly upgraded base with timber walls up 2 meters providing extra warmth and a lovely feeling from both the outside and inside.
 Drawing on Scandinavian design and Sápmi culture these lavvus offer the comforts of a hotel room with the charm and special feeling of staying in a lavvu.
 Equipped with ensuite toilets, automatic wood heaters and battery power these new lavvus are sure to keep you comfortable whilst out in the heart of nature.